 Educating and training the current and future workforce

 This comprehensive institute is designed to develop skills that are useful in qualitative and mixed methods research, including data collection approaches, structuring and conducting an interview, selecting an appropriate sample, organizing and facilitating a focus group, managing, coding, and analyzing data, integrating photo elicitation, photo voice, & the participant as a colleague, publishing your work, and use and application of NVivo 12 software.
 This Institute is useful for health researchers, clinicians, students, and the broader public health community.

 See the CPHI Events Archive for more details on previous Winter Institutes.

 Summer Institute on GIS and Public Health

 This institute introduces a broad range of ways that Geographic Information Systems (GIS) can be applied to public health research, practice, and public policy.
-By the end of the 3-day institute, participants will be able to critically analyze maps and research results developed using GIS, learn how to create and analyze thematic maps, geocode addresses, and conduct basic queries, implement a variety of field data collection methods used in GIS such as handheld GPS technology, and develop individual research agendas which incorporate GIS methods.
+By the end of the institute, participants will be able to critically analyze maps and research results developed using GIS, learn how to create and analyze thematic maps, geocode addresses, and conduct basic queries, implement a variety of field data collection methods used in GIS such as handheld GPS technology, and develop individual research agendas which incorporate GIS methods.

-Registration for the 2020 Summer Institute will open by April 2020.
+Registration information for the 2020 Summer Institute will be announced!
 Please see the CPHI Events Archive for more details on previous Summer Institutes.

 2020 Evaluation Institute— Coming soon!